-Description: The Shutdown Area and Runoff are a continuation of the dragstrip track.
-The Shutdown Area is constructed of asphalt and measures 60 feet in width and 2,030 feet in length.
-At the end of the asphalt is an open field used for racers that drive past the Shutdown Area.
-This area is used for the racers to decelerate in order to safely exit that racing surface and features steel Armco barrier walls.
-Some portions of the asphalt have been repaired over time, but the the district.
+Description: The shutdown area and runoff are a continuation of the dragstrip track.
+The shutdown area is constructed of asphalt and measures 60 feet in width and 2,030 feet in length.
+At the end of the asphalt is an open field used for racers that drive past the shutdown area.
+This area is used for the racers to decelerate in order to safely exit the racing surface and features steel Armco barrier walls.
+Some portions of the asphalt

-Shutdown Area/Runoff is in the original location, design, setting, and uses the same materials and workmanship for repairs.
-The Shutdown Area is an important piece of the district and is essential to the purpose of the entertainment sporting complex.
-The Shutdown Area dates to 1968, is within the period of significance, and contributes to the historic appearance and overall integrity of
+Name of Property have been repaired over time, but the shutdown area/runoff is in the original location, design, setting, and uses the same materials and workmanship for repairs.
+The shutdown area is an important piece of the district and is essential to the purpose of the entertainment sporting complex.
+The shutdown area dates to 1968, is within the period of significance, and contributes to the historic appearance and overall integrity of the district.